 You must also limit the number of people and the length of time they are there as much as possible.
 As much as possible, ensure there is always a distance of 2 metres between everyone.

 Wash your hands regularly with soap and warm water for at least 20 seconds and follow the other basic health recommendations (avoid direct contact for greetings, such as handshakes; cough into your elbow; avoid touching your face with your hands, etc.).

 No. Voluntarily exposing your child to someone who has COVID‑19 is not recommended.
 While it is true that many children only develop mild symptoms, we know very little about the virus.
 It is impossible to guarantee that your child will be protected against COVID‑19 after having the disease or to predict how long they would be protected for.

 The measures in force differ according to the municipality concerned.

 The holding of such an assembly must comply with the measures applicable to gatherings in the context of COVID-19, in particular with regard to the number of persons who may gather in a private or public place.
-However, in municipalities located in the red zone (level 4 –- maximum alert), certain indoor gatherings are prohibited, in particular gatherings in private residences and rented halls.
+However, in some municipalities, certain indoor gatherings are prohibited, in particular gatherings in private residences, for certain purposes, and rented halls

 The possibility of holding meetings at a distance is also maintained.
 The choice to use one or the other of these means will be made by each co-ownership, according to the decision-making rules in force.